 Yesterday, my wife and I went to dinner with a couple that are our neighbors.
 During our dinner conversation, my neighbor's wife mentioned that she had been listening to radio and had heard a story about a local barn that was full of hay catching fire.
 She asked me if I knew anything about how hay can catch fire.
 That simple question really brought back some old memories of my father and grandfather – these memories always make me smile.
 So I started to tell her all about hay fires ...

 Back in the early 1960s, my father and his four young sons spent a lot of time in a 1956 Chevy Belair driving country roads to and from the old family farmstead.
 Grandpa was old and sick at this time, and my uncle Harvey had taken over the family farmstead.
 My father liked to help his brother out with the farm work on the weekends.
 On the drive to the farm, it was not uncommon for us to see the remains of someone's barn smoldering.
 Occasionally, we even saw the barn ablaze, which is probably why some people today opt for a metal barn instead of a wooden one.
+Some may look to places that sell these types of barns similar to Tassie Sheds who provide Quality Sheds and barns.
 One day I asked my father and grandfather what caused these fires.
 Their answer was interesting.

 In many ways, a barn's haymow is a very big compost pile.
 When you put together organic material , moisture, and a little heat, you will get bacterial fermentation.
 Fermentation produces heat that can cause spontaneous combustion and a barn fire under the proper conditions.

 Dad and Grandpa were pretty proud of the fact that they had never had a barn fire.
 They told me that to avoid barn fires, you have to follow "the rules":